-Currently, a single utility has been identified, a buried Windstream communications line, as being potentially impacted by the project; however, it is anticipated that the utility holds no real property interest in the area and will not be eligible for compensation.
+Currently, a single utility has been identified (Figure 20), a buried Windstream communications line, as being potentially impacted by the project.
+However, a final Opinion of Compensability provided by SWL Office of Counsel determined the utility holds no real property interest in the area and is non-compensable.

 The real estate cost and schedule will be updated accordingly if additional utilities are discovered during the DI phase of the project.
-For more real estate information, see Appendix C - Real Estate Plan.
+For more real estate information, see Appendix C: Real Estate Plan.

-Figure 15.
-Temporary Work Easement Required
+Figure 19.
+Easements Required

-Figure 16.
+Figure 20.
 Utilities in the Mortar Creek Project Area